Article · Feb 20, 2026

 Aider parses your repo with tree-sitter, builds a symbol graph, and runs PageRank to pick which files the LLM should see.
 Here is how it works.

-If you have used Aider for any non-trivial change in a multi-file codebase, you have probably noticed that the tool somehow knows which files to include in the prompt without you naming them.
-Type “fix the bug in the checkout flow” and Aider includes the cart component, the checkout API handler, and the relevant tests, while leaving the unrelated marketing pages out.
-The data structure that makes this work is called the repomap, and the algorithm that ranks files inside it is personalized PageRank running on a tree-sitter-parsed symbol graph.
-This post is a tour through how that works and why it is the cleanest solution to the context-budget problem any AI coding tool has shipped.
+Aider knows which files to include in its prompt without you naming them.
+Type “fix the bug in the checkout flow” and the tool pulls the cart component, the checkout API handler, and the relevant tests, while leaving the marketing pages out.
+The data structure behind this is the repomap, and the algorithm that ranks files inside it is personalized PageRank running on a tree-sitter-parsed symbol graph.
+This is a tour through how that pipeline works.

 This is a deep-dive on Truth #4 from How AI coding tools actually edit code: 6 truths from 4,000+ hours of building software, and pairs with the post on diff vs full-file rewrites.